-An issue that the CMA is actively considering is whether Giphy was or would (or could) become a realistic potential and/or actual competitor to Facebook with respect to display advertising.71 The concern is that the removal through merger of such a competitor (removal from the markets as an independent entity but not from the Facebook or other ecosystems) would harm dynamic competition.
+An issue that the CMA is actively considering is whether Giphy was or would (or could) become a realistic potential and/or actual competitor to Facebook ("FB") with respect to display advertising.
+The concern is that the removal through merger of such a competitor (removal from the markets but not the ecosystem) would harm dynamic competition.

 To assess "competitive effects" it is useful to focus on "innovation effects" as a surrogate.
-To do so, we must also consider the role of Giphy in the Facebook ecosystem.
-If it remains in the ecosystem... even if under the control of Facebook... then if it is still innovating, it is still impacting competition and generating consumer benefits, and it is even possible that Giphy could continue to bring competition to other parts of Facebook, although its ability to do so would be at the discretion of Facebook management.
+To do so, we must also consider the role of Giphy in the FB ecosystem.
+If it remains in the ecosystem (even if under the control of FB), then if it is still innovating and is impacting competition.
+As such, it is even possible that Giphy could bring competition to other parts of FB, although its ability to do so would be at the discretion of FB management.

 Giphy is an online database and search engine that allows users to search for and share short looping and sometimes loopy videos with no sound.
-It was founded in February 2013 as a website with a search engine.
-By August 2013 it had expanded beyond a search engine to allow users to post, embed, and share Graphics Interchange Format ("GIF") digital images on Facebook and other services.
-Users can search the Giphy website using keywords to choose a GIF from among displayed search results.
-More commonly, however, services like Facebook, Snapchat, and text messaging allow users to add GIFs, including GIFs provided by Giphy via the Giphy APIs.
+It was founded in Feb 2013 as a website with a search engine.
+By August 2013 it had expanded beyond a search engine to allow users to post, embed, and share Graphics Interchange Format ("GIF") digital images on Facebook, i.e. it provides tools to create, share, and remix GIFs.
+Users can search with keywords and then choose a GIF from among thousands.
+It is a social platform and search engine.

 Giphy was recognized as a top 100 website in 2013 by PC magazine.
 Three months later, it also integrated with Twitter.
-Access to Giphy GIFs is often embedded in apps, allowing users to instantly find and share the right GIF.
-Giphy is now broadly integrated into other products and services, including on the iOS keyboard.
-The purchase by Facebook in 2020 was reported at about \$400m, whereas the last venture money was raised at \$600M.
-Ownership of Giphy by Facebook enables it to enhance its user engagement.
+Its Giphy tools are often embedded in apps, allowing users to instantly find the right GIF.
+For Giphy, each search and send of a GIF provides (valuable) customer behavioral data... beacons that can be used to help track how and where an image is being shared.

-Before the Facebook acquisition, Giphy was a leading search engine for 6-second videos, but Giphy had and has direct competitors such as Tenor.
-Tenor was purchased by Google in 2018.
-At the time, users were searching for GIFs on Tenor's keyboard 12 billion times per month.72 Other competitors include Gfycat, Imgur, Holler, and Vlispy.
-There is also a recent entrant - Heypster.
+Ownership of Giphy by FB enables FB to enhance its ad tracking capabilities.
+It was purchased in 2020 by Facebook.
+It is now integrated everywhere including on the iOS keyboard.
+The purchase by FB was reported to come in at a cost of about \$400m, whereas Giphy was reportedly worth \$600M.
+Pre the Facebook acquisition it was the largest search engine for 6-second videos.
+Giphy has direct competitors such as Tenor, which was purchased by Google in 2018.

-Whereas Giphy was started with 15000 GIFs but now has more than 1 billion; it also has several hundred million daily users via its website and API access from other services.
-However, its business model was not proven at the time of the Facebook acquisition.
+Whereas Giphy was started with 15000 GIFs but now has more than 1billion; it also has 100 million users.
+However, its business model was not proven at the time of the FB acquisition.
 One can define a business model as follows:

 "A business model articulates the logic and provides data and other evidence that demonstrates how a business creates and delivers value to customers.
-It also outlines the architecture of revenues, costs, and profits associated with the business enterprise delivering that value."73
+It also outlines the architecture of revenues, costs, and profits associated with the business enterprise delivering that value."
+64